Pedigree Link |

 Residence | 1900 | He lived at Milwaukee City; Precinct 5 & Districts 1-250 & 251-337 / Wards 8, 9, 12, 13, 15, 20 and 21G, in Milwaukee, Milwaukee County, Wisconsin, United States (North America)G, in 1900.
 Resource event had no description; added / NFIA |

-Residence | 1910 | He lived at Precinct 8G in City of Washington, District of Columbia, United States (North America)G, in 1910.
+Residence | 1910 | He lived at Precinct 8G in City of Washington, District of Columbia, United States (North America)G+, in 1910.
 Resource event had no description; added / NFIA |

 Residence | 1920 | He lived at U S S R 22-23-24-26, Naval ForcesG, in Panama, Canal Zone, Central AmericaG, in 1920.
 (Relation to Head: Lieutenant; Residence Marital Status: Married) The 1920 source record shows Cassin as Lieutenant (presumed to have been on his boat) along with the following sailors (presumed) who are shown in the record as his "children" / presumed to have reported to him; corrected Baldridge, Robert I Dill, John H Huriel L Fnelma Evelyn C Mahoney, William W Mcgowan, Richard A Sanffamin, Robertson E |

-Arrival | 10 July 1921 | He arrived in the US at in New York City, New York Metropolitan Area, State of New York, United States (North America)G+, on or around on 10 July 1921 an actual Immigration event may not be present. |
+Arrival | 10 July 1921 | He arrived in the US at in New York City, New York Metropolitan Area, New York, United States (North America)G+, on or around on 10 July 1921 an actual Immigration event may not be present. |

 Residence | 1926 | He lived in County of San Diego, California, United States (North America)G, in 1926.
 Resource event had no description; added / NFIA10 |